ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 You will see a data and git folder.
 - The data directory provides the `build.json` and `build.log` files which contain the build status and the build log, respectively.
-- The git directory contains the snapshot of the cloned git repository of the source code on the SBS instance when the build was completed.
+- The git directory contains the snapshot of the cloned git repository of the source code on the HPSB instance when the build was completed.

 ## State image
 The state image contains the private signing key, which is generated when a built image is pushed to a container registry for the first time.
 It is encrypted by using two SECRETS.
 One is generated by `build.py` and stored in your `sbs-config.json`.
-The other one is included in the SBS image.
+The other one is included in the HPSB image.

 Why do we need the state image?
-You need it to recover the signing key and additional SBS internal states to build the image in a new SBS instance after the original instance is deleted or corrupted.
+You need it to recover the signing key and additional HPSB internal states to build the image in a new HPSB instance after the original instance is deleted or corrupted.

 ## How to get the state image